 All official standardized test scores must be the most recent scores (GRE is valid for 5 years, TOEFL is valid for 2 years) and are to be reported directly to Case Graduate Studies.
 Select the institutional code 1105 as listed on the Case Graduate Studies website.
 Department codes are not necessary.

 All testing must be completed before the application deadline.

 On your application, you will be required to provide valid email addresses for three separate references.
 At least one of your references must be from your current research mentor.
 Once you submit your application, your references will be notified directly via email from the on-line application system, Hobsons, and asked to submit a recommendation letter online.
 You will not be able to view the reference letter's, but you will be able to check the status of each letter's submission by logging into Case Western Reserve University's application website.

-Your recommenders will recieve an email from Case Western Reserve University [email@example.com].
-This email will contain instructions on how they can complete their letter of reference through the application system.
-Please advise your recommenders to check their spam filters if they do not recieve this email.
+Your recommenders will receive an email from Case Western Reserve University [firstname.lastname@example.org].
+This email will contain instructions on how they will complete their letter of reference through the application system.
+Please advise your recommenders of this process and let them know about the Hobsons system and to check their spam filters if they do not receive this email.

 *Official transcripts are prepared by your degree granting institution and are signed by a designated school official.
-These documents must arrive at our office in a sealed envelope from your academic institution(s).
+These documents must arrive at the School of Graduate Studies in a sealed envelope from your academic institution(s).
 We will not accept copies of transcripts or transcripts directly from the student.